Frederick John William Bolwell

 Private Frederick Bolwell, regimental number 2167, of the 1/4th Hampshire Regiment, died of illness on the 5th May 1916 as a Prisoner of War and is commemorated at Basra.

 Frederick John William Bolwell was born in Wells, Somerset on the 23rd August 1894 and baptised on the 13th September.
 His parents were George Chilton Bolwell and Elizabeth (nee Hardwidge).
 He was the middle of three children, with an elder sister Gladys Winifred and a younger brother Edgar George.
 Frederick’s father, George, was born in Semington, Wiltshire to William Cheltenham Bolwell and his wife Sarah.
 In 1881 George was living with his two brothers and working as a farm labourer, as was his elder brother, while his younger brother was a groom.
 The census records for 1891 are unclear for George, but we find him again in 1901.
 Sometime in the intervening twenty years he has had a change of career and has succumbed to the lure of steam trains.
 He was now working as a fireman on the railway.
 He had married Elizabeth Hardwidge from Somerset in 1892.
 In 1901 they are living in East Terrace, South Highbridge, Somerset, a small market town on the edge of the Somerset Levels near the mouth of the river Brue.
-The children were now aged 7, 6 and 4.
+They had three children, Gladys (7), Frederick (6) and Edgar (4).
 By 1911 they were living in a five roomed house 12, Woodborough Rd, in Radstock, Somerset.
 George had progressed in his career and was now an engine driver.
 Gladys was a pupil teacher at the council school, while Frederick and Edgar were both still at school.

 Their local school, where Frederick began his education, was Radstock Church School.
 From there he moved onto Bath City Secondary School.
 When he had decided on a career in teaching he returned to Radstock to serve his apprenticeship as a pupil teacher.
 Frederick stayed on at Radstock as an assistant teacher, before taking the Preliminary Examination in 1913 for acceptance at a training college, where he could begin his certification training.